ngocnguyen99/FluxPulse/README.md

 To apply FluxPulse v1.0 algorithm into your data, either refer to our codes or fill out this request form to submit your data for customized processing:

 # Report potential errors/bugs
-To report errors or bugs, please create GitHub pull requests or contact the corresponding authors (Ngoc Nguyen (ngoc.nguyen@berkeley.edu) and Trevor F. Keenan (trevorkeenan@berkeley.edu))
+To report errors/bugs or inquire about the datasets, please create GitHub pull requests or contact the corresponding authors (Ngoc Nguyen (ngoc.nguyen@berkeley.edu) and Trevor F. Keenan (trevorkeenan@berkeley.edu))